Queen of Peace Cemetery: Chapel

 The chapel's altar set was transferred from Guardian Angel Chapel in Dyker Heights, Brooklyn.

-The chapel's wrought-iron filigree front doors and mahogany narthex were transferred from the Sisters of Christian Charity's convent in Mendham Township, New Jersey.
+The chapel's wrought-iron filigree front doors and mahogany narthex screen were transferred from the Sisters of Christian Charity's convent in Mendham Township, New Jersey.

 The chapel's architecture is modeled after the Sanctuary of Our Lady of Lourdes in France.
 It contains 32 Munich-style stained glass windows that were transferred from Sisters of Christian Charity's convent in Mendham Township, New Jersey, as they were not being used in its own new chapel.
 The windows were crafted in Germany in the 1958 as 13-foot-high rectangular pieces, with 20 depicting the life of Mary and 12 depicting saints.
 These were reconfigured into 6-foot-tall arched ones, and in one case a rose window, for the new chapel while preserving all elements of the iconography.

 The chapel was also received wrought-iron filigree front doors and a carved mahogany narthex screen from the Sisters of Christian Charity, as well as an altar set from Guardian Angel Chapel in Dyker Heights, Brooklyn, and 120-year-old wooden pews from the former Church of the Epiphany in Williamsburg.